-Indianapolis Same Sex Marriage Attorney
+Indianapolis Same Sex Marriage Lawyer

 Same-sex marriages are now recognized in Indiana.
 The ban on same-sex marriage was found to be unconstitutional.
 Like other spouses, same-sex couples may face complex family law issues.
 Certain issues, including child custody, can be particularly complicated when same-sex spouses divorce.